nuta/operating-system-in-1000-lines/website/en/03-overview.md

 The following major features are not implemented in this book:

-- **Interrupt handling**: Instead, we will use a polling method (periodically check for new data on devices), aka busy waiting.
+- **Interrupt handling**: Instead, we will use a polling method (periodically check for new data on devices), also known as busy waiting.
 - **Timer processing**: Preemptive multitasking is not implemented.
-Cooperative multitasking, where each process voluntarily yields CPU, is implemented.
+We'll use cooperative multitasking, where each process voluntarily yields the CPU.
-- **Inter-process communication**: Such as pipe, UNIX domain socket, and shared memory, are not implemented.
+- **Inter-process communication**: Features such as pipe, UNIX domain socket, and shared memory are not implemented.
 - **Multi-processor support**: Only single processor is supported.

 ## Source code structure